 How high can mammals jump?

 Most mammals were born with the ability to jump.
 As humans, we regularly practice the art of jumping throughout our daily lives.
-Whether it's jumping onto a bus, or down a flight of steps, many of us cannot crush the urge to use the talent we've been given and jump!
+Whether it's jumping onto a bus, or down a flight of steps, many of us cannot crush the urge to jump!

 Below, Beemat takes a look at the art of jumping amongst mammals currently living on our planet and which mammals can jump the highest.